samvera/hyrax/CONTAINERS.md

   - Redis
   - Memcached

 It also runs database migrations.
 This will also bring up a development application on `http://localhost:3000`.

+To stop the containers for the Hyrax-based application, type <kbd>Ctrl</kbd>+<kbd>c</kbd>.
+To restart the containers you need only run `docker-compose up`.

+_**Note:** Starting and stopping Docker in this way will preserve your data between restarts._

 ### Tasks on Development Environment